 What are the plans for developing the Northern Roots site?
 Will there be public consultation on proposed plans?

-Residents’ ideas, suggestions and concerns will directly feed into the next iteration of the masterplan.
-This will then be shared with the public for further consultation and feedback over the course of autumn 2021.
-On the basis of that round of consultation the final masterplan will then be developed for inclusion in the planning application for Northern Roots.
+On the basis of this round of consultation, the final masterplan will then be developed for inclusion in the planning application for Northern Roots.

 Northern Roots has secured capital funding to start delivering this vision.
 Award-winning architects JDDK have been appointed to design the proposed Visitor and Learning Centres and develop a planning application.
 Northern Roots will need to secure planning permission before the vision for the project can be delivered.

 Are there plans to build housing developments on site?

 There are no plans for housing development on any part of the 160-acre Northern Roots site.